Syvxn/AiMO-Project/README.md

 Rename ```.env_example.json``` to ```.env.json```, and fill it with the appropriate information.
 If you want the NPC to reply in chat, ```CHAT_SERVER_URL``` must point to a valid URL.

-Once you've opened the project in the Godot editor, set the number of run isntances to at least 2 from **Debug -> Customize Run Instances...**
+Once you've opened the project in the Godot editor, set the number of run instances to at least 2 from **Debug -> Customize Run Instances...**

 This will allow you to set one instance as the server, and the rest as clients afterward, when running the project with F5.